California Security Deposit Law (Ultimate Landlord Guide)

 Question #2: Are Landlords Required to Charge Non-refundable Security Deposits?

-No. The state of California regards renters’ California security deposits to be refundable at the end of the lease term.
+No. The state of California regards tenants’ California security deposits to be refundable at the end of the lease term.
 So, as a landlord, it’d be illegal under California law to ask for a non-refundable fee on the residents's security deposits in California.

 Question #3: How are California Landlords Required to Store Their Tenant’s Security Deposits?